This section explains concepts such as trust accounting, recording fees (WIP) and billing client’s.

 - Individual Section 86 (4) investments, with the total equal to the total of investments in the first tab.

 - Trust Transfers, under Reports.
 For each trust transfer there is a PDF report, listed in date sequence.
+Each report identifies the matter/s where monies have been transferred, with a total amount to be paid from trust to business.

-- Statement of Account(s): General Ledger accounts with transactions for selected period.
+- Statement of Account(s): General Ledger accounts with transactions for the selected period.
 This report extracts all general ledger accounts for the selected period, with any transactions preceding the ‘from’ date represented as an Opening balance.
-To analyse accounts, it is recommended to extract to a spreadsheet and convert to table (Excel) or Filter (LibreOffice) where columns provide filtering (e.g. of one or more account and/or a particular transaction type), sorting, etc.
+To analyse accounts, it is recommended to extract to a spreadsheet and convert to table (Excel) or Filter (LibreOffice) where columns provide filtering (e.g. of one or more accounts and/or a particular transaction type), sorting, etc.

 - A Bank Recon can be run for any period, showing the LawPracticeZA opening balance, any unreconciled transactions at the time, with a calculated closing balance, which should equal the Bank Statement balance of the same date.